aidandreyes/NBA-Defensive-Statistic-Analysis/README.md

 Start date: 7/28/2025

-This project aims to analyze individual player defensive stats from the 2024-25 NBA season to project the best defensive players in the league this season.
+This project aims to use R to analyze individual player defensive stats from the 2024-25 NBA season to project the best defensive players in the league this season.

 This project uses preexisting data from the 2024-2025 NBA season via the NBA.com website.